UCLComputerScience/COMP0016_2020_21_Team19/README.md

 ├── docker-compose.yml                      # Docker Compose configuration for use in development.
 ├── docs/                                   # Sphinx-generated reStructuredText documentation.
 ├── docs.sh                                 # Shell script to generate html from docstrings.
-Recommended │                                           # use is from within the 'web' Docker container.
+Recommended │                                             use is from within the 'web' Docker container.
 ├── init_db.py                              # Python script to populate the database with dummy data.
-│                                           # Should be used indirectly via 'init_db.sh' script.
+│                                             Should be used indirectly via 'init_db.sh' script.
 ├── init_db.sh                              # Bash script to execute 'init_ddb.py' after setting environment
-│                                           # variables correctly.
-Should be used from within the │                                           # 'web' Docker container.
+│                                             variables correctly.
+Should be used from within the │                                             'web' Docker container.
 ├── integration_tests                       # Integration tests for the project.
 ├── manage.py                               # Django project management utility.
 ├── requirements.txt                        # Contains a list of Python packages required by this project.
-├── respondent                              # Django app containing code handling functionality relating │   │                                       # to respondents.
+├── respondent                              # Django app containing code handling functionality relating │   │                                         to respondents.
 │   ├── admin.py                            # Configuration used to display models in the Django admin panel.
 │   ├── apps.py                             # Configuration for respondent-specific attributes.
 │   ├── handler.py                          # Handles complex GET and all POST requests made to respondent views.
 │   ├── models.py                           # Defines respondent-specific database tables.
-│   ├── tests                               # Tests for the authentication app.
+│   ├── tests/                              # Tests for the authentication app.
 │   └── views.py                            # Views for each URL are defined here.
-Each view corresponds │                                           # to a URL and handles GET / POST requests.
+Each view corresponds │                                             to a URL and handles GET / POST requests.
 ├── setup.cfg                               # Configuration for unit tests to exclude certain files from coverage.
 ├── start.sh                                # Docker container entrypoint file.
 ├── static/                                 # Contains CSS/JS files and assets.
-├── surveyor                                # Django app containing code handling functionality relating │   │                                       # to surveyors.
+├── surveyor                                # Django app containing code handling functionality relating │   │                                         to surveyors.
 │   ├── admin.py                            # Configuration used to display models in the Django admin panel.
 │   ├── apps.py                             # Configuration for surveyor-specific attributes.
 │   ├── forms.py                            # Contains code for all surveyor facing forms.
 │   ├── handler.py                          # Handles complex GET and all POST requests made to surveyor views.
 │   ├── models.py                           # Defines surveyor-specific database tables.
-│   ├── tests                               # Tests for the surveyor app.
+│   ├── tests/                              # Tests for the surveyor app.
 │   ├── utils.py                            # Surveyor-specific utility methods.
 │   └── views.py                            # Views for each URL are defined here.
-Each view corresponds │                                           # to a URL and handles GET / POST requests.
+Each view corresponds │                                             to a URL and handles GET / POST requests.
 └── templates                               # Contains HTML for all the pages that the project uses.
     ├── account                             # Pages used during authentication-related processes.
-    ├── base.html                           # Page defining basic layout used by all pages in │                                       # surveyor/ and respondent/.
+    ├── base.html                           # Page defining basic layout used by all pages in │                                         surveyor/ and respondent/.
     ├── invitations                         # Pages used during invitation-related processes.
     ├── respondent                          # Contains only respondent facing pages.
     └── surveyor                            # Contains only surveyor facing pages.